zkorum/legal/README.md

 Dashboard, data analytics, monetization and API (==> UNDER DISCUSSION)
 - We would use data analytics to infer data from multiple conversations to gather more insights.
 It includes for each user, to infer a "Political" profile based on the user account data across multiple conversations.
 Question: will this "Political" profile be available to the each user?
 Yes.
 Will be part of the upcoming reputation/gamification system.
 Users are in control of all their info so if they delete each of them, they can change the result of the algorithm.
-- Most collected data will be involved, including the country calling code, the passport proof, the conversations/opinions/replies created, the Reactions, the upvotes/downvotes, the Claps, the agrees/disagrees.
-The data that will NOT be involved will be the IP address and other metadata, the "Views" data, the phone number hash, the phone number last two digits, the email address, the Safe Space/Brave Space setting and Post as anonymous by default setting, the Notifications settings, the language settings and the Topics followed.
+- Most collected data will be involved, including the country calling code, the passport proof, the conversations/opinions/replies created (including "anonymous" ones), the Reactions, the upvotes/downvotes, the Claps, the agrees/disagrees.
+The data that will NOT be involved will be the IP address and other metadata, the "Views" data, the phone number hash, the phone number last two digits, the email address, the Safe Space/Brave Space setting, the Notifications settings, the language settings and the Topics followed.
 - We would provide dashboard analytics that can be filtered depending on the demographics \[sex/nationality (for users that verified their passport) or country inferred from the country calling code (for those who verified their phone)] and more information (cluster info, etc).
-- Every involved individual account's demographics ("country" and "sex", and later eventually "age group") used to calculate this dashboard will be available to the API/dashboard.
+- Every involved individual account's posts and demographics ("country" and "sex", and later eventually "age group") used to calculate this dashboard will be available to the API/dashboard.
 That means any users can know the demographics of each account, given access to this API/dashboard.
 Issue with privacy?
 Tradeoff between privacy and transparency?
 Clients must trust us that our dashboard/analytics are correctly generated if we don't provide the demographics data on the first place.
 Plus, that wouldn't work with a more decentralized data approach.
+- There is an exception with the above: "anononymous" conversation/opinion/reply will be used and available in the dashboard/API, and the underlying user demographics as well, however the information of which account the data belongs to will not be made available.
 - We would provide a chatbot, users can ask whatever they want to know about what is being debated
 - This dashboard and chatbot will be released under a freemium model
 - We would also sell HTTP API for paying clients wanting to do their own market research